alan-maldonado/pokedex-ref/README.md

 - No setup required
 - Progress is saved per browser/device and is not synced across devices
 - Clearing browser data will reset your progress
+- Adding, editing, duplicating, deleting entries and reordering are not available in this mode

 ### Self-hosted
 Runs with a backend (Express + SQLite) served via Docker.
 Progress is stored in a database and persists independently of the browser.

 - Progress syncs across all devices on the same network
 - Data survives browser clears
-- Supports resetting or editing progress via the database
+- Supports custom entries, reordering, and editing via the UI

 ---